username

 The Political Economy of the European Union

-Is Europe likely to become a fully fledged federation, a confederation, or something else?
+The question of whether Europe is likely to become a fully fledged federation, a

 For a printable version of the full seminar description, syllabus, and reading list, click here